matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 The **end** is that they are quenched, or no longer thirsty.

-In other words, the value that we need to provide is that we quench the user’s thirst.
+In other words, the value that we need to provide is the quenching of the user’s thirst.

 So one way to frame this is that the design and build of the vessel is a matter of circumstance (a means) for quenching thirst.
 It’s not the only means, but it’s the ideal solution for our situation.